Let’s first quickly talk about…

 There are two main reasons.

-The document checklist given by the online application website is misleading as some partners think that the documents listed are the only documents that are required.
+The document checklist generated by the online application website is misleading as some partners think that the documents listed are the only documents that are required.

-This visa is incredibly important for you and your partner and you want to make sure that you submit the strongest application possible, right?
+Since this visa is incredibly important for you and your partner, you want to make sure that you submit the strongest application possible, right?

-However, the most common mistake that partners make is assume that simply including these documents guarantees a successful fiancé(e) visa application.
+Despite this, the most common mistake that partners make is to assume that simply including these documents guarantees a successful fiancé(e) visa application.

 “How are Migrate’s document checklists better than the one that I will get from the ACCESS UK website?”

-Our document checklists (which are part of our DIY Application pack service) helps you with both of these issues as it:
+Our document checklists (which are part of our DIY Application pack service) help you with both of these issues as it: